reduxjs/reselect/README.md

 export default VisibleTodoList
 ```

-Each component now has its own `mapStateToProps` function that contains its own individual selector.
-This segregation ensures that one component does not interfere with the memoization of another.
+By passing `mapStateToPropsFactory` to `connect`, each `VisibleTodosList` component will receive its own `mapStateToProps` function, which in turn contains its own copy of the `getVisibleTodos` selector.
+Memoization will now work correctly no matter what order the `VisibleTodoList` components are rendered in.

 TODO: Use proper quotes etc.